Red-Rapious/Connect-4-AI/README.md

 - `move_ordering`: the order of the moves.
 Impactful only for Alpha-Beta-based solvers.
 Choose between `left_to_right`, and `center_first`.
 - `L`: the overall state of the game in the test dataset.
 Choose between 1, 2 and 3, where 3 is the easiest.
 - `R`: the overall difficulty of the game in the test dataset.
 Choose between 1, 2 and 3, where 3 is the easiest.
 Some ratings aren't available depending on `L`.
+- `games_number``: the number of games that the solver will be tested on.
+Let empty to test on all games.

 For instance:
 ```console